Wing Chun: Modern Wing Chun

 Of the eight Wing Chun lineages, the Ip Man and Yuen Kay-shan lineages are the most prolific branches of Wing Chun worldwide.
-The other lineages are pretty much unknown outside of China, except for the Pan Nam line, which survives in the USA and the Jee Shim / Weng Chun line with a strong presence in Germany.
+The other lineages are virtually unknown outside of China, except for the Pan Nam line, which survives in the USA and the Jee Shim / Weng Chun line with a strong presence in Germany.

 The Yuen Chai Wan form of Wing Chun (Note: Chu, Ritchie and Wu consider this a derivative of his brother's, Yuen Kay-shan's Wing Chun.
 With Leung Ting also seeing this as a niche system.) has a notable presence in Vietnam, with this lineage having earned the moniker of "Vietnamese Wing Chun".

 In 1949, Ip Man, considered the most important grandmaster of modern Wing Chun, brought the style from China to Hong Kong and eventually to the rest of the world.
 Yip Man's most famous student was Bruce Lee, who had studied under Yip Man before he moved to the United States.
 (Note: Lee was mainly taught Wing Chun by Wong Shun-leung, a senior student of Ip Man.)
 Lee is also credited for popularizing Wing Chun internationally, although he would later develop his own martial arts philosophies (namely Jeet Kune Do) that contain many Wing Chun influences.
-Some masters changed the way of teaching only 1 loyal student because it was a tradition that came because of Qing dynasty's influence and destruction of Southern Shaolin, in order to preserve the style, ancient masters taught only 1 loyal student.
+Some masters changed the tradition of teaching only one student: that was due to the Qing dynasty's influence, and the destruction of Southern Shaolin schools.
+In order to preserve their school's style, masters taught only a single loyal student.

 The Ving Tsun Athletic Association

-The Ving Tsun Athletic Association was founded in 1967 by Cantonese master Ip Man and seven of his senior students so they could teach Wing Chun together and Ip Man would not take on all the work himself.
+The Ving Tsun Athletic Association was founded in 1967 by Cantonese master Ip Man and seven of his senior students, so they could teach Wing Chun together and Ip Man would not take on all the work himself.
 The first public demonstration of the Wing Chun fighting system, according to Ip Man, took place in Hong Kong at an official exhibition fight in the winter of 1969 at what was then the Baptist College (now the Hong Kong Baptist University).
 Leung Ting, a student of Ip Man, invited his master and some well-known representatives of the martial arts scene of the time to the college and conducted the exhibition fights in front of a specialist audience.
 The Association helped Wing Chun to spread to the rest of the world.